--

-Adoption Timeline \circ 1-3 3 -5 5 -8 yrs Implementation Tim eline 🔘 1-3 ● 3-5 ○ 5-8 yrs

-Magnitude of Impact eco A fee waiver or reduction incentive can "tip the scales" to make a project economically viable that would not be developed otherwise.
-It may also encourage a developer to shift the type of housing they produce.

-Measuring Progress on a Fee waivers and reductions can be tracked as they are granted and should be reported on annually along with information about which housing types and projects utilized he program.
+- Adoption Timeline 1-3 3 -5 5 -8 yrs Implementation Ti meline 3-5 ○ 5-8 yrs Magnitude of Impact eco e waiver or reduction inc nomically viable that wou eloper to shift the type of ıld not be developed otherv - . • courage a Measuring Progress on a Fee waivers and reductions can be tracked as they are granted and should be reported on annually along with information about which housing types and projects utilized the program.
 The program should be reviewed periodically to evaluate how effectively it is meeting goals to create needed housing.

-Affordability • Subsidized • Workforce

-Targets \bigcirc Affordable .ffordable

-Housing Type - Single-Family • Multi-Family

-Targets \bigcirc Middle Housing

-Tenure Targets - For Rent • For Sale

-Demographic - People of Color • Seniors

-Targets \bigcirc People Experiencing Ho omelessness \bigcirc Students

-People with Disabilities 5
+Affordability • Subsidized C ) Wo rkforce Targets $\overline{\bullet}$ Affordable С ) Ma rket Rate Housing Type - Single-Family C Multi-Family Targets $\bigcirc$ Middle Housing Tenure Targets $\bigcirc$ For Rent G For Sale Demographic $\bigcirc$ People of Color G Sen iors Targets $\bigcirc$ People Experiencing Ho omelessness Stu dents People with Disabilities 3